lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > Briefly explain your site's audience.
 > Be specific and justify why this audience is a **cohesive** group with regard to your website.

 The site's audience is Cornell students.
 This audience is cohesive because Bool Street Noods advertises themselves as an affordable food option for Cornell students.
+Being located in college town and offering pick-up only option for ordering, the Bool Street Noodles is accessible for people who live nearby and who can conviniently order and pick from their locations.
+As college town is filled with the majority Cornell students, they become their main customers and the main audience for our website.
+Additionally, even though Cornell University's campus is not located in the ctown, many Cornell students reportedly ordr from Bool Street Noodles.
+Hence, the audience of the website are Cornell students and their goal is to find ordering and menu information and order food for pick-up.

 ## Website Design Exploration (Milestone 2)